4 November 2020

 When children are thrown a challenge, they most certainly try to complete it.
 Tell them that they can never do this particular work or plead them not to do a particular work.
 (Play way/ Using negative psychology).

 In most cases, students would end up doing exactly that and as a result, the primary task gets completed.
 This could also have an adverse effect, at times.
-However, teachers must strategize this their own way.
+However, teachers must strategize this in their own way.
 When one does not work, quickly switch to “What is next ?”

 Simply tell students to relax by keeping their eyes closed.
 Ask them to open their eyes as soon as you stop counting.
 Tell them that the one who opens his/her eyes before counting will lose.

 Start counting backward from 10 to 1, 20 to 1, 30 to 1 or reach 100 to 1.
-This results in an increase in concentration and also a bit of relaxation for students in their busy class schedule.
+This results in an increase in concentration and also a bit of relaxation for students in their busy class schedules.